Exam submissions and home exams

 - We that you state your candidate number (in the introduction).
 You can find it on StudentWeb.

 - You will be asked to agree on an academic integrity commitment statement after you have uploaded your exam paper.
+You can see what you will be asked to confirm here.

 - Note that MF is using a plagiarism checker.
 The examiners will receive a plagiarism report on your submission.
 It is therefore crucial that you refer to sources correctly, both in the running text and the bibliography.
 See the resources for academic writing below.